AvoDerm Natural Revolving Menu Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The first ingredient in this dog food is turkey.
 Although it is a quality item, raw turkey contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

 The second ingredient is turkey meal.
 Turkey meal is considered a meat concentrate and contains nearly 300% more protein than fresh turkey.

-The third ingredient is garbanzo beans, also known as chickpeas.
+The third ingredient includes garbanzo beans, also known as chickpeas.
 Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume (pulse) family of vegetables.

 Garbanzos contain about 22% protein, something which must be considered when evaluating the total protein reported in this food.

 The fourth ingredient lists peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.